RichardBrinlee/USFE25_high_throughput/README.md

-# High-throughput code to build and run many files
+# High-throughput code to build and run jobs to find the USFE

 ## GSFE
 There are four files for working with GSFE write_gsfe_mono.py, write_gsfe_binary.py, crawler_batch.sh, and crawler_gsfe.sh.